-Ana Gonzalez, of Grand Island, Nebraska, was named the Center for Rural Affairs’ 2016 Latino Business Center Entrepreneur of the Year award.
+Ana Gonzalez, of Grand Island, Nebraska, was named the Center for Rural Affairs’ 2016 Latino Entrepreneur of the Year award.
 She was recognized at an award dinner on March 10 in York, Nebraska.

 Ana opened The Enchanted Bakery in 2008, baking cakes in her home in Hastings.
 She took deliveries to clients in Grand Island twice a day because all of the cakes would not all fit in her car.
-She received a REAP loan for the purchase of a van, cutting her trips to one per day.
+She received a Center loan for the purchase of a van, cutting her trips to one per day.

-“Ana was very excited to work with us and to receive technical assistance and training in addition to her loan,” said Juan Sandoval, REAP Latino Business Center director.
+“Ana was very excited to work with us and to receive technical assistance and training in addition to her loan,” said Juan Sandoval, Latino Business Center director.
 “Her bakery’s mission is an enchanted experience for every bite her customers take.
 These are cakes you won’t find in any other store.”

-REAP Latino loan specialist Griselda Rendon began working with Ana in 2014.
+Center Latino loan specialist Griselda Rendon began working with Ana in 2014.
 The baker was working out of her basement at the time.

 “She decided to look into moving her bakery to Grand Island,” Griselda said.
 “She basically started from ground zero with the building an empty shell.
 We helped her and guided her through the process.”

 “The business has been very successful,” Griselda said.
-“She participates in a lot of REAP trainings and does an excellent job of following recommendations.
+“She participates in a lot of Center trainings and does an excellent job of following recommendations.
 That’s why I think she’s so successful as a business owner.”

 “For Ana, the bakery is a dream that became a reality,” Sandoval said.